Tableau for Beginners: Data Visualisation Made Easy

 4. To finally plot your data, drag the Product Hierarchy onto Rows and Sales onto Columns, and get:

 This was just a simple Bar Graph, but you will see a small plus sign if you hover over the Category axis.
-Click on it to get a granulated version of your data.
-Do the same for the other generated axis as well to get to the absolute depth.
+Click on it to get a coarse version of your data.
+Do the same for the other generated axis to reach absolute depth.

 The Tree Analysis of Product Sales is a TreeMap, which is a great way of representing Drilled Down data and is quite easy to make :

-5. Following the drill down from Step 4, simply go to Show Me and select the TreeMap chart, to get the following :
+5. Following the drill down from Step 4, go to Show Me and select the TreeMap chart to get the following :

 So far you have analyzed the present scenario, but for expansion consideration, let’s try and analyze the future too.

-With the following Dashboard, you can see not only the Trends over the Sales Months but also a Forecast over the Years.
+The following Dashboard shows the Trends over the Sales Months and a Forecast over the Years.
 And both of them tell a different story altogether :

-Although the Sales of the Superstore are increasing over the months of the year, the future, in general, looks a bit bleak.
-The sales seem to be constant for the next 3 years, but fortunately for the Superstore, the Profit is increasing steadily.
+Although the store’s sales have increased throughout the year, the future looks bleak.
+The sales seem to be constant for the next three years, but fortunately for the Store, the Profit is increasing steadily.
 Let’s get to making the above now.

 Trend Line